 FASTQ format is an actively used text data format created in 2000.
 FASTQ format is a text-based format for storing both a biological sequence (usually nucleotide sequence) and its corresponding quality scores.
 Both the sequence letter and quality score are each encoded with a single ASCII character for brevity.
 It was originally developed at the Wellcome Trust Sanger Institute to bundle a FASTA formatted sequence and its quality data, but has recently become the de facto standard for storing the output of high-throughput sequencing instruments such as the Illumina Genome Analyzer..
 Read more on Wikipedia...

 - See also: ascii, fasta-format

-- I have 33 facts about FASTQ format. what would you like to know? email me and let me know how I can help.
+- Have a question about FASTQ format not answered here?
+Email me and let me know how I can help.

 Example code from the web:

 sed -e 'n;n;n;y/!"#$%&'\''()*+,-.\/0123456789:;<=>?@ABCDEFGHIJKL/▁▁▁▁▁▁▁▁▂▂▂▂▂▃▃▃▃▃▄▄▄▄▄▅▅▅▅▅▆▆▆▆▆▇▇▇▇▇██████/' myfile.fastq # add -i to save the result to the same input file